Hooded Eye Shadow Placement Trick for Visible Color

 very deep set eyes makeup tutorial

-Before getting to the tutorial, an important thing to note is that using an eyeshadow primer with deep set and hooded eyes is crucial!
+Before getting to the tutorial, an important thing to note is that using an eyeshadow primer with deep set and hooded eyes is crucial.
 It helps to keep the eyeshadow in place, especially since the lid folds.
-The iconic *Primer Potion by Urban Decay is my go to and I warmly recommend that.
+The iconic *Urban Decay Eyeshadow Primer Potion is my go-to and I warmly recommend it.

 And then to the pictorial: